eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 * Click the hamburger menu on the left side of the screen.
 * From the dropdown, select Restaurants.
-* Click on Create Restaurant to begin the process.
+* Click on Create Restaurant sub-item to begin the process.

 <center>